Akshay8087/Data-Analyst-Portfolio-From-Raw-Data-to-Actionable-Insights-/Customer Segmentation Using Unseupervised K-means/readme.md

 This information can empower businesses to:
 * 🎯 Target marketing campaigns more effectively.
-* personalise customer experiences and offers.
+* 🛍️ Personalize customer experiences and offers.
 * 📈 Optimize product development and pricing strategies.
-* enhance customer relationship management (CRM).
+* 🤝 Enhance customer relationship management (CRM).

 ---